-- Align with the requirements of Wholesale Electricity Market Rules (WEM Rules) amendments and the government policy decisions by Energy Policy WA. - Clarify and update the roles and responsibilities for Western Power, AEMO and Users (loads and generators connected to the South West Interconnected Network). - Provide improved clarity on system performance standards. - Introduce system performance standards for stand-alone power systems and disconnected microgrids. - Improve the network investment planning principles and criteria. - Facilitate easier connection of inverter-based generators, loads and energy storage systems through the introduction of clearer and more suitable performance standards and technical requirements. - Improve compliance requirements for Users and reduce exemption requirements. - Improve operational planning and coordination of efforts with AEMO.
+- Align with the requirements of WEM Rules amendments and the government policy decisions by Energy Policy WA. - Clarify and update the roles and responsibilities for Western Power, AEMO and Users (loads and generators connected to the South West Interconnected Network). - Provide improved clarity on system performance standards. - Improve the network investment planning principles and criteria. - Facilitate easier connection of inverter-based generators, loads and energy storage systems through the introduction of clearer and more suitable performance standards and technical requirements. - Improve compliance requirements for Users and reduce exemption requirements. - Improve operational planning and coordination of efforts with AEMO.